Art in the Parks

 In addition to funding, Art in the Parks awardees will also receive:

-- An initial consultation with the City’s Cultural Services staff, including advisement on permits and scheduling a meeting with the departments issuing relevant permits.
+- An initial consultation with the City’s Cultural Services staff.

 - Communication with the City’s Cultural Services staff to support the program.